Fred McCardle

 Fred McCardle (born 4 February 1951) is a Canadian politician, who represented the electoral district of Borden-Kinkora in the Legislative Assembly of Prince Edward Island from 2003 to 2007.
 He was a member of the Prince Edward Island Progressive Conservative Party.
 McCardle is a fifth generation farmer who has run his family farm for 35 years; growing potatoes, cereals and grasses.

-He subsequently stood as a candidate in the party's 2010 leadership race, but lost to Olive Crane.
+He stood as a candidate in the party's 2010 leadership race, but lost to Olive Crane.

 McCardle also put his name forward in the 2019 PEI General Election, as an Independent candidate.
 He subsequently lost to incumbent PC MLA Jamie Fox.